Share911/empty-meteor-public/README.md

-This is an empty meteor project for use in demos [here](https://github.com/Share911/meteor-cordova-android-aws-examples).
+This is an empty meteor project for use in demos such as [Build Meteor Android apps in AWS](https://github.com/Share911/meteor-cordova-android-aws-examples).